hotwired/stimulus/ORIGIN.md

 It really is a remarkably different paradigm.
 One that I’m sure many veteran JavaScript developers who’ve been used to work with contemporary frameworks will scoff at.
 And hey, scoff away.
 If you’re happy with the complexity and effort it takes to maintain an application within the maelstrom of, say, React + Redux, then Turbolinks + Stimulus will not appeal to you.

 If, on the other hand, you have nagging sense that what you’re working on does not warrant the intense complexity and application separation such contemporary techniques imply, then you’re likely to find refuge in our approach.

+### Stimulus and related ideas were extracted from the wild

 At Basecamp we’ve used this architecture across several different versions of Basecamp and other applications for years.
 GitHub has used a similar approach to great effect.
 This is not only a valid alternative to the mainstream understanding of what a “modern” web application looks like, it’s an incredibly compelling one.